ORNL-BTRIC/Autotune/README.md

 3. Website
    * Double-click `Autotune_webpage.html` - this allows a user to interact with a web interface to define a building, location, measured data, and submit the calibration to the Autotune web service.

-Note: The result link emailed to you, when using option #2 or #3, will have to be copy/pasted into the VirtualBox's browser to properly show the resulting files.
+Note: Options #2 and #3 will provide you a tracking number.
+Please use this tracking number in the VirtualBox's browser (which will open to the Autotune homepage) to check the job status and if complete, download the resulting calibrated input files.

 # Server Installations
 These instructions are used to setup a machine so that Autotune can be invoked through the provided website and/or web service.